Pentax Auto 110: Auto 110 Super

-Introduced in late 1982, the Super is identical in basic shape and size to the previous model and accepts the same lenses.
+Introduced in late 1982, the Super is nearly identical in basic shape and size to the previous model and accepts the same lenses.
 Many improvements and changes were included to make this model arguably a better camera than the previous Auto 110.
 Film winding is improved with a single-stroke film advance lever that advances the film and cocks the shutter in one winding (the Auto 110 takes two strokes to advance the film).
 A switch around the shutter release button enables a new ten-second self-timer mode and a shutter lock; the self-timer activates a red light on the pentaprism housing, which flashes during the 10-second shutter release count-down.
 A button on the front on the user's left hand side gives a +1.5 EV (exposure value) backlit scene exposure compensation.

 The optional winder offers an improved battery cover, a well-known weak component in the Auto 110.
 The shutter button is protected from accidental tripping by an altered casing around the button.
 The flash synchronization socket cover on the Super is permanently attached to the camera in an attempt to prevent loss, though many still get lost when the plastic tether breaks.

 The viewfinder screen has a split image rangefinder center, surrounded by a microprism collar, whereas the Auto 110 has the split image rangefinder center only.
 The low light warning activates at 1/45 s (the Auto 110 activates at 1/30 s).